elbaulp/algui91-hugo/content/post/generar-listas-de-reproduccion-determinada-duracion-python.en.md

 - python mp4 to mp3
 - python mp4 parser
 - custom music playlists
-title: "Create music playlists with a given lenght"
+title: "Create music playlists with a given length"
 ---

 Many of us like to listen to music while programming.
 Today I thought that it would be nice if I could create a playlist with a fixed length I can choose.